bodaay/GoOpenDrop/README.md

 # GoOpenDrop

-a Go Implementation and Enhancement of the Awesome work of seemoo-lab: https://github.com/seemoo-lab/opendrop
+a Go Implementation and Enhancement of the Awesome Open Source AirDrop implementation work of seemoo-lab: https://github.com/seemoo-lab/opendrop